pjkarlik/webgl-twgl-bootstrap/readme.md

 ![screenshot](./screenshot.png)

-This is a simple bootstrap template for creating a webGL Canvas and attachng a Fragment and Vertex Shader with TWGL.js
+This is a simple bootstrap for creating a webGL Canvas and attachng a Fragment / Vertex Shader program to the GPU with TWGL.js

-The Shaders are loaded in as template strings and consumed by TWGL.js and atached to the canvas as a WebGL context object.
+The Shaders are loaded in as template strings then atached to the canvas as a WebGL context object.

 From there I have a basic Uniforms loop - which sends in variables to the shader running on the GPU on frame refresh.

 Included:
 - Simple CSS file for the body and canvas element to force full width